 The other way to use your mobile phone in Turkey is to buy a local SIM card on arrival.
 This can sometimes work out to be a little bit cheaper, but there can be quite a lot of additional hassle involved.

-Here are the things that are worth knowing before you buy a local SIM card in Turkey:
+Here are the four things worth knowing before you buy a local SIM card in Turkey:

 - You’ll need to register your SIM card with the Turkish authorities.
 You’ll need to provide your passport and will need to fill out a government registration form before you’re able to get a local SIM card in Turkey.

 - You’ll need to pay a mobile phone registration fee of around 2,000 Lira within 120 days when using a local Turkish SIM card.
-If you’d like to use your mobile phone with a local Turkish SIM card, you’ll need to pay a registration fee of about 2,000 Turkish Lira (approximately £95).
+If you’d like to use your mobile phone with a local Turkish SIM card, you’ll need to pay a registration fee of about 2,000 Turkish Lira (approximately £87).
 You can do this by visiting your nearest tax office (vergi ofisi) to pay the registration fee.
-For a short one-off visit, this is something you can decide to ignore as the registration fee is only due 120 days after you first use your phone in Turkey.
-However, if you do not pay the registration fee, you won’t be able to use your mobile phone on future trip to Turkey (it will be barred until you pay the fee).
-If you’re roaming on a UK-based SIM card, this fee won’t apply to you.
+For a short one-off visit, this is something you can choose to ignore as the registration fee will only be due 120 days after you first use your phone in Turkey.
+However, if you do not pay the registration fee, you will not be able to use your mobile phone on future trip to Turkey (it will be barred until you pay the fee).
+If you’re roaming on a UK-based SIM card, this registration fee won’t apply to you.